 Dr. Hilmi's office is well equipped and ready to treat most injuries and unexpected dental issues.
 Whether you have had a tooth knocked out or are experiencing pain, the team can help you get rid of the pain and back on track.

-If you believe you or a family member has an emergency, please call Mid-Hudson Oral and Maxillofacial Practice, PC right away at 845-340-1962.
-Our phone lines are open 24/7 and we will do everything we can to get you into the office and out of pain as quickly as possible.
+If you believe you or a family member has an emergency, call Mid-Hudson Oral and Maxillofacial Practice, PC at 845-340-1962.
+We will do everything we can to get you into the office and out of pain as soon as possible (usually within 24 hours).

 WHAT IS CONSIDERED AN EMERGENCY?

 Dental emergencies can happen at any time, and at any place.
 The practice can treat a wide range of urgent and emergent problems, including: